tamaragevorgyan/gettyimages-api/documentation/endpoints/customer/CreateCustomer.md

 | BillingCountryChar3Iso | String | Required	| Specifies the 3 character Country Code for Billing. 					|

 ###Response
-The CreateCustomer JSON response has this form:
+The CreateCustomer JSON response has this format:

 	{
 	  "ResponseHeader": {